an earth between us

 Whereas Fahler’s work moves inwards, not only inside of the earth, but the drip of brown dye seeps under the plaster skin of the plaster, interrogating perception and being perceived from Schoorl’s essay, outside, begins at a single point inside the writer, inside any writer at the table, and opens outwards into a void of absence as a possible reverberator.
 Both works ruminate on past and present personal experiences, but connecting disparate memories (Fahler), possible fantastical and unestablished futures open up.

-Lara Schoorl is a writer from the Netherlands and lives in Los Angeles where she runs Close Distance Journal.
+the Netherlands and lives in Los Angeles where she runs Close Distance Journal.

 Timo Fahler (b.
 1978 in Tulsa, OK) lives and works in Los Angeles.
 Recent exhibitions include Nepantla, Gamma Galeria; In your dream they are not / words, Neuer Kunstverein Wuppertal; slow relief, Ibid.
 Gallery; Tierra.
 Sangre.
 Oro., Marfa Ballroom; In, Club Pro, Los Angeles, CA; forward, LTD Los Angeles; and a most imperfect understanding, a most slanted manner, LAXART, Los Angeles, CA. Fahler is also co-founder of the artist-run space BBQLA and acts as independent curator for projects throughout the United States.